exler/digitaldome/README.md

 ## Install

+You can set up Digital Dome using Docker or run it locally.

-### Docker Setup
+### Docker

 To set up Digital Dome using Docker, follow these steps:

 * Clone the repository and navigate to the project directory.
 * Run `docker compose up` to start all containers

-### Local Setup
+### Local

-You can also choose to run external services in Docker and the webapp locally
+You can also choose to run the webapp locally:

 * Clone the repository and navigate to the project directory.
-* Run `docker compose up -d db minio` to start the database and storage containers
 * Run `uv sync` to install dependencies using [uv](https://docs.astral.sh/uv/)

+### Environment

+In both cases, you should use the `.env.example` file as a template for your environment variables.
+Copy it to `.env` and fill in the required values.

 ## Usage